 Where do your breeding dogs live?

 Liberty has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Liberty may provide a written contract or health guarantee when you purchase a puppy.
 This helps protect both you and your breeder, ensuring that you both have a clear understanding of the terms of your puppy purchase.
 If Liberty offers a contract or guarantee, the details will be personalized by them.
 If you have any questions or want to know more, don't hesitate to reach out to Liberty directly.